 By adding more definitional equalities, the size of your proof terms can be reduced quite drastically.
 Rewrite rules also allow advanced users to experiment with new evaluation rules, without actually modifying the typechecker.
 On the other hand, you shouldn't just use any kind of sprinkles.
 Even more than with axioms, rewrite rules can break the type system completely: not only soundness, but also confluence, termination, and even subject reduction are in danger.
 This means typechecking may become undecidable, and the typechecker may loop indefinitely.
-It is possible (though quite difficult) to regain these properties by checking confluence, termination, and completeness of the added rewrite rules [Blanqui, 2005].
-An example of a fully developed system incorporating these checks is CoqMT [Strub, 2010].
+For example, adding a rewrite rule $x + y \longrightarrow y + x$ causes the typechecker to loop.
+It is possible (though quite difficult) to regain these properties by checking confluence, termination, and completeness of the added rewrite rules (Blanqui, 2005).
+An example of a fully developed system incorporating these checks is CoqMT (Strub, 2010).
 But no matter how good these checks are, there will always be cases where they are too restrictive and stand in the way of experimentation.
-So we'd rather let you decide which evaluation rules you want to add, as long as you promise to be extra careful.
+So we'd rather let you decide which rewrite rules you want to add, as long as you promise to be extra careful.
 After all, sometimes it is more important to be able to experiment freely than it is to be 100% safe, and this is precisely the kind of situations we aim for.
-What can you do with the power of arbitrary evaluation rules?
+What can you do with the power of arbitrary rewrite rules?
 We invite you to try it for yourself!